-AASB 2012-3 is applicable to annual reporting periods beginning on or after 1 January 2014.
+Part A of AASB 2014-1 is applicable to annual reporting periods beginning on or after 1 July 2014.

-The adoption of these amendments has not had a material impact on the Group as the amendments merely clarify the existing requirements in AASB 132.
+The adoption of these amendments has not had a material impact on the Group as they are largely of the nature of clarification of existing requirements.